w-stephen/datumpilot/docs/02_user_stories.md

 - When extraction returns `parseConfidence` below the threshold, I see a warning and can either re-upload or proceed to manual corrections.
 - When validation fails, I see inline errors with standard codes (e.g., E001–E005) and cannot finalize until corrected.
 - After I confirm or edit fields, the canonical FCF JSON is saved with `source.inputType = "image"`, an explanation is shown, and confidence/warnings are displayed.
-- If agents disagree with deterministic calculations, the QA step flags the discrepancy and surfaces warnings before completion.
+- If extraction confidence is low or validation finds issues, the flow surfaces warnings and blocks until corrected; explanations always mirror deterministic calculations.

 ### DE2 – FCF Builder with Validation & Live Preview (Priority: Must, Phase: Core Build)
 As a design engineer, I want a guided builder with standards-aware controls and live SVG preview so that I can create ASME Y14.5-2018 compliant FCFs without errors.